Autofocus: Hybrid autofocus

-Contrast AF does not have this inherit design limitation on accuracy as it only needs a minimal object contrast to work with.
+Contrast AF does not have this inherent design limitation on accuracy as it only needs a minimal object contrast to work with.
 Once this is available, it can work with high accuracy regardless of the speed of a lens; in fact, for as long as this condition is met, it can even work with the lens stopped down.
 Also, since contrast AF continues to work in stopped-down mode rather than only in open-aperture mode, it is immune to aperture-based focus shift errors phase-detection AF systems suffer since they cannot work in stopped-down mode.
 Thereby, contrast AF makes arbitrary fine-focus adjustments by the user unnecessary.
 Also, contrast AF is immune to focusing errors due to surfaces with repeating patterns and they can work over the whole frame, not just near the center of the frame, as phase-detection AF does.
 The down-side, however, is that contrast AF is a closed-loop iterative process of shifting the focus back and forth in rapid succession.
 Compared to phase-detection AF, contrast AF is slow, since the speed of the focus iteration process is mechanically limited and this measurement method does not provide any directional information.
 Combining both measurement methods, the phase-detection AF can assist a contrast AF system to be fast and accurate at the same time, to compensate aperture-based focus-shift errors, and to continue to work with lenses stopped down, as, for example, in stopped-down measuring or video mode.

 Recent developments towards mirrorless cameras seek to integrate the phase-detection AF sensors into the image sensor itself.
 Typically, these phase-detection sensors are not as accurate as the more sophisticated stand-alone sensors, but since the fine focusing is now carried out through contrast focusing, the phase-detection AF sensors are only need to provide coarse directional information in order to speed up the contrast auto-focusing process.

 In July, 2010, Fujifilm announced a compact camera, the F300EXR, which included a hybrid autofocus system consisting of both phase-detection and contrast-based elements.
 The sensors implementing the phase-detection AF in this camera are integrated into the camera's Super CCD EXR.
 Currently it is used by Fujifilm FinePix Series, Fujifilm X100S, Ricoh, Nikon 1 series, Canon EOS 650D/Rebel T4i and Samsung NX300.